Northern Cape Information | Conference Venues Northern Cape | Conference Centres | Conferences Northern Cape

 Click here for Conference Centres in the Northern Cape

 The capital of the Northern Cape is Kimberley.
 The Northern Cape is home to the Kalahari Gemsbok National Park, which is part of a trans-frontier park with Botswana.
-It also includes the Augrabies Falls and the diamond mining regions of Kimberley and Alexander Bay.
+The province also includes the Augrabies Falls and the diamond mining regions of Kimberley and Alexander Bay.
 The Orange River flows through the Northern Cape and forms the border with the Free State province of South Africa and with Namibia.
-Northern Cape has the largest percentage of native speakers of Afrikaans of any province of South Africa.
+The Northern Cape has the largest percentage of Afrikaans native speakers of any province of South Africa.

 History of the Northern Cape